kangISU/Conf-MPU-DS-NER/README.md

 ## Code for "Distantly Supervised Named Entity Recognition via Confidence-Based Multi-Class Positive and Unlabeled Learning" published at ACL 2022
 The code is developed based on https://github.com/v-mipeng/LexiconNER.

+## Note:
+MPU and Conf-MPU with BERT will be released soon.
+(If it's urgent for you to perform experiments with them, please feel free to email me, and I will send you the code which is not organized very well for now.)

 ## Environment:
 Python 3.7, pytorch 1.4